pippinbarr/sibilant-snakelikes/process/README.md

 ## TO-DO

+### Sssensssible Sssoccer

+- Get the game to recognise goal scoring (and the reset - I guess Snakes should reset to their positions)
+- Display the score at the top
+- Presumably have a timer that records how long the game has gone on
+- Decide on how snakes get longer (bonus apples? scoring a goal? after every goal regardless of who scored?) and implement it
+- Figure out what happens if you kick the ball inside a snake (this is especially a real thing if we have the ball move to squares per kick - might be a reason not to do that - if not that you could just die if you kick the ball into another snake, which is a simple response - but if you do single moves then how can you steal the ball?
+Maybe, again, you just can't)

+- ~~Do a bunch of things that get the game partially working (but make sure you forget to list them in your to-dos, because I guess that wasn't necessary)~~

 ### Ssshadow of the Colossssssusss

 - Add win condition (what will this be like?
 "BUT AT WHAT COST?!?!?!")